Now looking back at it. I never really asked myself the questions of whether I wanted to do this. It is just normal. Many of us do that.

 She found that she could have a career she wanted AND be a mother.

-She could have flexibility AND a role that paid well.
+She could have flexibility AND a role that pays well.

 This difference in focus led her down a completely different path than what she had known before.